bborumoore/progressive-budget/README.md

   ---
   ## Description
   This app allows you to create and store budgetary transactions, even offline!
 When brought back online, any pending transactions should be stored in the database.
+Has online event listener.

   #### Installation Instructions
   Clone this to your local machine, and run npm i to get all of the dependencies.
 I have node.js installed, and this project uses the npm library.